ZacBlanco/hdp-demo-bootstrap/docs/ambari.md

 Returns `True` or `False` based on whether or not the action was successful

-This function utilizes `self.service_wait_time` to determine the longest amount of time we
+This function utilizes `self.service_wait_time` to determine the longest amount of time we wait before failing the process

-Returns a piece of JSON via `json.loads` from the API.

-If an error occurred when making the call to Ambari the error message from the curl client will be returned in the following format:

-	{
-		"message": error_message_string
-	}
+This function will return `True` or `False` based on whether or not the service was successful in starting, stopping, or restarting

 ### `Ambari.get_service(cluster_name, service_name, query='')`